leaplytics/milestone-view-qlik-sense/README.md

 ![Property Panel](docs/property-panel.PNG)

-In the following chapters, you will learn how to use LeapLytics “Milestone View” extension and how to customize it to your needs by using the properties correctly.
+In the following chapters, you will learn how to use LeapLytics “Timeline” extension and how to customize it to your needs by using the properties correctly.

 ### Dimensions
 ![Dimensions](docs/dimensions.PNG)